obweger/modster/docs/developing-plugins/01-setting-up-the-package.md

 ![Modster plugin without codemods](./../../assets/plugin-without-codemods.png)

-This arguably doens't make a huge amount of sense - but good news!
+This in itself arguably doens't make a huge amount of sense - but good news!
 Your plugin has been successfully picked up by Modster, and we can move on to [writing our first codemod description](./02-codemod-descriptions.md)!